 If you have been a follower and reader of my blog.
 I try to keep everything so simple – the same way I write my blog for everyone to understand.

-If you sign up using this link and add money to a non-registered personal account, you will earn a cash equivalent of two random stocks and I will earn a cash equivalent of one stock.
+If you sign up using this link and fund a DIY trading account you will be rewarded up to $3,000 in cash to trade stocks or crypto commission free.
 See more details with this link .

 Long Term Investing

 I am a long haul dividend growth investor.
 Our current goal is to accumulate and build assets that produce income.
 One simple way to achieve this is to buy dividend paying growth stocks.

 Our ultimate goal is to live off passive income in the form of dividends without harvesting our capital.

 So let’s see how this works and pick one stock for example.
 This is in no way a recommendation.
 I pick this stock for simplicity and to show the power of compound interest. ( Full disclosure: We own this stock)

 For example, if you have $1,000 to invest and open an account with one of the no commission brokerages and buy this REIT in your registered account TFSA or RRSP.